 @NYTimesKrugman notes how the discursive goalposts have shifted.
-And about fucking time.
+And about bloody time.

 America’s most dangerous enemies are not Islamic radicals but those who sold us the perverted ideology of free-market capitalism and globalization.
 They have dynamited the very foundations of our society.
 In the 17th century these speculators would have been hung.
 Today they run the government and consume billions in taxpayer subsidies.

 America has become amnesiac—a country in which forms of historical, political, and moral forgetting are not only willfully practiced but celebrated.
 The United States has degenerated into a social order that is awash in public stupidity and views critical thought as both a liability and a threat.
 Not only is this obvious in the presence of a celebrity culture that embraces the banal and idiotic, but also in the prevailing discourses and policies of a range of politicians and anti-public intellectuals who believe that the legacy of the Enlightenment needs to be reversed.